1872 Birthday of Maude Adams (1872-1953), Broadway's first Peter Pan, who originates the role in 1904, and returns at least three times through 1915.

-1943 The songwriting team of Alan Jay Lerner & Frederick Loewe make their Broadway debut with a now-forgotten musical, What's Up?, which stars Jimmy Savo and was directed by George Balanchine.
+1943 The songwriting team of Alan Jay Lerner and Frederick Loewe make their Broadway debut with a now-forgotten musical, What's Up?, which stars Jimmy Savo and is directed by George Balanchine.
 It runs just 63 performances at the National Theatre.
-The team goes on to write Brigadoon, Camelot and My Fair Lady, among other shows.
+The team goes on to write Brigadoon, Camelot, and My Fair Lady, among other shows.

-1985 The Golden Land, a revue recalling the golden days of the Yiddish theatre, opens at the Second Avenue Theatre and will run for 277 performances.
+1985 The Golden Land, a revue recalling the golden days of the Yiddish theatre, opens at the Second Avenue Theatre and runs for 277 performances.

-2000 Comic actress Lily Tomlin, still seeking answers to meaning in human existence, brings her 1985 solo hit, Jane Wagner's The Search for Signs of Intelligent Life in the Universe, back to Broadway tonight.
+2000 Comic actor Lily Tomlin, still seeking answers to meaning in human existence, brings her 1985 solo hit, Jane Wagner's The Search for Signs of Intelligent Life in the Universe, back to Broadway.
 Wagner re-approaches the show with a fresh eye in anticipation of the new millennium, according to a statement.
-In it, Tomlin portrays a teen punk, a wise bag lady, hookers, a fitness freak, a husband, a lesbian editor and others.
-The show will run 184 performances.
+In it, Tomlin portrays a teen punk, a wise bag lady, hookers, a fitness freak, a husband, a lesbian editor, and others.
+The show runs 184 performances.

 2004 New York sees a rare Tennessee Williams play premiere.
-The one-act play The Fat Man's Wife its NY debut as part of Manhattan Theatre Club's Off-Broadway Williams multiple-bill Five by Tenn featuring Robert Sella, Kathleen Chalfant and Penny Fuller.
+The one-act play The Fat Man's Wife has its NY debut as part of Manhattan Theatre Club's Off-Broadway Williams multiple-bill Five by Tenn featuring Robert Sella, Kathleen Chalfant, and Penny Fuller.